saiteja244/saiteja244/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-->persuing degree of bachelors of engineering at National Institute of Technology,Patna...
+->persuing degree of bachelors of engineering at National Institute of Technology,Patna

-->Intrested domains:Web development,machine learning,DSA...
+->Intrested domains:Web development,machine learning,DSA

-->will be graduated in 2027...
+->will be graduated in 2027